 Preserving Self Esteem

-“Tics alone will not hurt a child, but we certainly want to preserve a child’s self-esteem, and not allow them to be embarrassed by their tics.
-Vocals tics can be especially problematic in the school setting,” says Dr. Zupanc.
-“Often times, the biggest treatment of tics is reassurance to the child and family, in addition to providing education on when it is appropriate to suppress a tic or not.
-Family and child counseling are often important, so that the child maintains his or her self-confidence.”
+Tics alone will not hurt a child, but experts at the CHOC Neuroscience Institute certainly want to preserve a child’s self-esteem and prevent them from being embarrassed by their tics.
+Vocals tics can be especially problematic in the school setting.
+Often times, the biggest treatment of tics is reassurance to the child and family, in addition to providing education on when it is appropriate to suppress a tic or not.
+Family and child counseling are often important, so that the child maintains his or her self-confidence.

 Treatment Options